4.1.15 Terminations and Non‐Renewals

 Procedures for mediating and hearing complaints are detailed in "Mediation and Hearing Procedures," approved by the University Faculty Senate, April 6, 1992, available in the Faculty Senate Office.
 A flow chart summarizing the complaint process is attached to those procedures.
 The purpose of the procedures is the resolution of disputes in a fair and collegial manner.

 An important feature of the Committee's procedures is to encourage the resolution of disputes by mediation, without resort to a formal hearing.
 If a formal hearing becomes necessary, all parties to the dispute are required to attend that hearing, and to participate honestly and fully.
 After the hearing, the Committee shall write an opinion which shall include its conclusions about the dispute and any remedies the Committee may recommend.
 This opinion shall be advisory to the University Provost, who has final authority in the disposition of all complaints.
 In addition, the Committee may recommend to the University Provost revisions in or additions to portions of University policy relevant to the dispute.

 Ultimate authority for its committees is vested in the Senate, which therefore has responsibility to oversee committee operations and modifications in committee procedures.
-The Committee on Faculty Welfare and Privileges shall have the authority to initiate requests for amendment to the detailed procedures.
+The Committee on Faculty Rights and Responsibilities shall have the authority to initiate requests for amendment to the detailed procedures.
 These requests will be evaluated by the Committee on Committees and Nominations, which will determine whether the proposed changes are minor or major.
 Requests for minor changes may be decided by the Committee on Committees and Nominations.
 Requests for major changes require approval by the Senate.
-(Rev. 4/6/92)
+(Rev. 4/6/92, 5/2021)